Breckenridge

 What’s In A Name?

-Breckenridge, Colorado, has a rich history that dates back to the mid-19th century, marked by its mining origins and eventual transformation into a popular ski destination.
-Here’s a detailed look at the town's key historical developments:
+Breckenridge, Colorado, boasts a fascinating history rooted in its mid-19th-century mining origins and later transformation into a renowned ski destination.
+Here's an overview of the town's key historical milestones:

 Founding and Early Settlement (1859–1860s)